onizuka-dev/articles-migration/SCRIPTS-REFERENCE.md

 ⚠️ **IMPORTANT:** Always process images as part of the migration.
 Never skip image processing.

+⚠️ **CRITICAL:** A final link verification MUST be performed at the end of each migration.
+This is part of the main checklist and is NOT optional.

 ### Option 1: Complete Automated Migration ⭐ RECOMMENDED
 ```bash
 # 1. Complete content migration (downloads images, uploads to S3, migrates URLs, and extracts SEO fields)